Table of Contents

 Look out for fees or closing costs.
 Some lenders charge you to apply or to close the account early.
 Others charge closing costs to all customers, or to customers with high credit lines ($1,000,000 or more).
 Also, plan for the future by looking at fees for conversion options.
 For example, Bank of America offers a conversion of variable rate HELOC balances into fixed-rate loans at no cost.
 Down the road, you’ll thank yourself for choosing a lender who doesn’t charge you for deciding you want a different repayment option.

 How will you be able to access your HELOC funds?

 Check to see how you will be able to access the funds from your HELOC.
 Here’s a summary of common access options:

 - HELOC checks

-Gorman says, "For convenience, most financial institutions give checks that can be used to pay directly from a HELOC for services used (for example, a contractor) and purchases made (for materials, appliances, etc.).
-On the other hand, homeowners can use secure online banking to transfer funds from a HELOC to their checking account to pay for home improvements."
-Depending on your preferences, one lender may better suit your needs.
+For convenience, most financial institutions provide checks that can be used to pay directly from a HELOC for services used (for example, a contractor) and purchases made (materials, appliances, etc.).
+On the other hand, homeowners can use secure online banking to transfer funds from a HELOC to their checking account to pay for home improvements.

 - Credit and income minimums

 - Property types (some won’t lend on mobile homes, properties listed for sale, commercial property, or property with more than four units)